 Ian said that the main goal for undertaking the association was to be in charge of the community’s drinking water system because in 2005, the performance of the existing Water Board was deficient, and many residents complained.
 The supply was irregular and limited, and payments were collected on a door-to-door basis.

-However, since some residents were in favor and others were against Polo’s Water taking charge of the task, a peaceful agreement was reached in the community to establish two water supply systems, one run by Polo’s and the other by the existing Water Board.
+However, since some residents were against Polo’s Water taking charge of the task, a peaceful agreement was reached in the community to establish two water supply systems, one run by Polo’s and the other by the existing Water Board.

 Excellent communication is critical